 Hip Hop History Month at SJPL

-For the 4th consecutive year, the San José Public Library is excited to celebrate Hip Hop History Month, this November, by offering a series of FREE educational programs that help best illustrate how Hip Hop culture has influenced the local scene in San José, and how it continues to be a tour de force in every facet of our global identity.
+For the 4th consecutive year, the San José Public Library is celebrating Hip Hop History Month, this November, by offering a series of FREE educational programs that help best illustrate how Hip Hop culture has influenced the local scene in San José, and how it continues to be a tour de force in every facet of our global identity.

-We'll present lectures and showcases from several artists who have taken their love of Hip Hop and turned this passion into professional careers.
-The goal of these interactive experiences is to educate, excite, and inspire people of all ages.
+There will be lectures and showcases from several artists who have taken their love of Hip Hop and turned their passion into professional careers.
+These interactive experiences will educate, excite, and inspire people of all ages.

 Hip Hop Collection at SJPL